learning-zone/angular-basics/README.md

 #### Q. ***How do you define typings for custom elements?***

 You can use the `NgElement` and `WithProperties` types exported from @angular/elements.
-Let\'s see how it can be applied by comparing with Angular component, The simple container with input property would be as below,
+Lets see how it can be applied by comparing with Angular component, The simple container with input property would be as below,
 ```typescript
 @Component(...)